How I Photograph Bats

 All my flashes are powered by eneloop, AA rechargeable batteries.
 For remote camera and flash control I use PocketWizard Plus II transceivers (only with AA, non-rechargeable alkaline batteries!).
 I also use various flash light meters and a neutral gray card (for color-correction of portraits).
 Finally, I typically carry at least three tripods and seven flash stands, each equipped with a ball and socket head.

 My walk-in traveling studio is made of heavy-duty mosquito netting, is 10 feet square by 7 feet tall, with a zipper at one corner.
 A zippered-in black velveteen background covers more than a third of the studio, and 8-inch-wide canvas flaps along the bottom of all sides aid in preventing bat escapes.
-These are weighted down or taped to the floor to prevent escapes.
+These are weighted down or taped to the floor.
 Studio corners are fitted with sleeves for extendable, aluminum poles, and tie loops at corners, midpoints and top-center allow chord attachments tied or stapled to available locations to maintain a steady, upright position.
 My total traveling weight (equipment and studio) is approximately 350 pounds.

 Ethics and Safety